zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     To return would require arriving BEFORE your departure seal.
     But the seal is part of the branch's complete signature.
-    You cannot tune to a version without your seal—it doesn't exist.
+    You cannot tune to a version without your seal, it doesn't exist.

     (This connects to Protocol N1-AP-003: Grandfather Paradox)

 ═══════════════════════════════════════════════════════════════════════════════
 ```

-### 3.3 This Is Not A Bug—It Is The Design
+### 3.3 This Is Not A Bug, It Is The Design

 The unidirectionality might seem like a flaw.
 It is not.